Learning and talking a language

 Metalinguistic function

 The last function of language is: metalinguistic.
 This is used to talk about language itself.
 Definitions of words or clarifications regarding language are an example.
+The metalinguistic function is especially important in educational contexts, where language needs to be explained and understood to enhance learning.
+It allows for a deeper understanding of language mechanics and nuances.

 For example: Language: the method of human communication, either spoken or written, consisting of the use of words in a structured and conventional way.
+This self-referential use of language helps in teaching grammar, semantics, and linguistics.

 What Are the Different Functions of Language - Metalinguistic function